AlexGhiti/ubuntu_beaglev/README.md

 	select the function:

-Select "update uboot" and use minicom xsend functionality to send the file named "".
+Select "update uboot" and use minicom xsend functionality to send the file named "u-boot-spl-dtb.bin.out".

 ## 3. Flash the Ubuntu image on the sdcard